fabric-testbed/fabric-prometheus/README.md

 Each Fabric rack will have a VM running a docker-compose set containing Prometheus and its supporting containers.
 These include:
 * **Prometheus**
-The Prometheus Client responsible for polling exporters for metrics.
+The [Prometheus](prometheus.io), [DockerHub](https://hub.docker.com/r/prom/prometheus), Client responsible for polling exporters for metrics.
 * **Thanos**
-Thanos consists of several components.
+[Thanos](thanos.io),[Docker](https://quay.io/repository/thanos/thanos) consists of several components.
 For component information see [Thanos Quick Tutorial](https://thanos.io/tip/thanos/quick-tutorial.md/)
   * **Sidecar**
   Reads the data from the Prometheus database and ships it to the global storage.
   * **Query**